 To truly serve the whole student, everyone needs to be on board including educators, school support personnel such as bus drivers and school safety officers, administrators/leadership, families, and community members.
 Collaboration, communication, and consistency are the 3 key ingredients for the whole-student approach.

 To promote collaboration, communication, and consistency with all the student’s support team, it is important to provide professional learning for everyone that interacts with that student.
 Training can be brief and inexpensive but it’s essential that everyone, including other students, have access to basic training about awareness, understanding, and interactions with students with disabilities.
 Research supports the fact that improving awareness in others (adults and other students) can improve safety, interactions, and outcomes for students with disabilities.
 Rethink Ed understands this need and is developing a comprehensive online training series to provide disability awareness training for the whole village.
 Training modules will be available for School Support Personnel such as bus drivers, cafeteria and playground professionals, school safety officers, and school office staff.
 Training will also be available for educators, peers, administrators, family members (including siblings), and introductory modules for community members or anyone wishing to have some basic understanding of students with disabilities.
 These modules will cover the needs of students and all of the people that support them to reach their highest level of success.
 The training series is time and cost efficient and provides flexibility via online videos.

-For more information on our training series contact email@example.com
+Visit our Professional Development Diversity & Inclusion page for more information on our training series or contact us at email@example.com.